Neil N. Hadaegh, DDS

 Cantilever Bridges

 Cantilever bridges are used when there are teeth on only one side of the missing tooth or teeth.
 In this case, the pontic is anchored to one side over one or more natural, adjacent teeth.
-If there are no adjacent teeth, Dr. Hadaegh might recommend a dental implant – a metal post that is surgically embedded into the bone, and then capped with a crown.
+If there are no adjacent teeth, Dr. Hadaegh might recommend a dental implant – a metal post that is surgically embedded into the bone and then capped with a dental crown.
 This implant can then serve as the abutment.

 About the Procedure

-He sends the impression to our lab where your new restoration will be crafted.
+The procedure begins with the preparation of the natural teeth, or “abutments” in dental speak.
+Dr. Hadaegh will shape the abutment teeth so that the ends of the bridge will fit comfortably on each one.
+Next, he takes a scan of the area.
+He sends the scan to his master ceramist, where your new restoration will be crafted.
 While this new tooth is created, we will provide you with a temporary restoration.
 Dr. Hadaegh is known for his care in creating temporary restorations that closely resemble your natural teeth so you can go about your daily life without a second’s worry over a missing or unattractive tooth.

 During your second visit to the office, we will proceed with the placement of your final restoration.
 This bridge will be fitted comfortably into the mouth.
 We will make every effort to ensure that the new bridge feels exactly like your natural teeth.
+The final step in the process is to cement the bridge into your mouth, leaving you with a beautifully restored smile.

 Caring for Your Bridge

+When you have a bridge, it is more important than ever to brush, floss, get regular cleanings, and see your dentist regularly.
 If you don’t control the buildup of food debris and plaque—which is the sticky film of bacteria formed from food acids–your teeth and gums can become infected, requiring further treatment and resulting in the possible loss of the bridge.
+Dr. Hadaegh might also recommend using floss threaders that help remove bacteria from hard-to-reach spaces between the bridge and adjacent teeth and gums.